Remote Work in Spain

 Spain has become one of Europe's most popular destinations for remote workers, and it's easy to see why.
 Affordable living costs (outside Madrid and Barcelona's city centres), reliable fast internet, a deep coworking culture, and over 300 days of sunshine a year make it a compelling base.
 Cities like Valencia, Malaga, and Las Palmas have developed thriving digital nomad communities, while smaller towns offer even lower costs for those willing to go off the beaten track.

 Spain introduced its Digital Nomad Visa (Visado para Teletrabajadores) in 2023, giving non-EU remote workers a clear legal pathway to live and work here.
-The associated Beckham Law tax regime can cap your income tax at a flat 24% on Spanish-source income for up to six years — though the eligibility rules are specific and worth getting professional advice on.
+The minimum income requirement is €2,849/month (adjusted annually with Spain's minimum wage).
+The associated Beckham Law tax regime can cap your income tax at a flat 24% on Spanish-source income for up to six years — and since 2025, Digital Nomad Visa holders are confirmed eligible.
+The eligibility rules are specific and worth getting professional advice on, particularly regarding the imputed rental income obligation on your primary residence.
 EU/EEA citizens don't need a visa but still need to register as residents and understand their tax obligations — 183 days is one common trigger for tax residency, but Spain also considers your centre of vital interests and main economic ties.

 One thing to watch: Spanish bureaucracy can be slow and paper-heavy.
 Getting your NIE (tax ID number), opening a bank account, and registering with social security all take patience.
 Budget extra time for admin in your first few months, and consider hiring a gestor (administrative consultant) to help navigate the system.
 The lifestyle payoff, though, is considerable.